varmd/wayward/README.md

 ## Changelog

+1.4.0 - Update to Weston 14.0.
+Add brightness control with ddcontrol or brightnessctl.

 1.3.0 - Update to Weston 13.0.
 Add red color option to the wayward-terminal.
 Add list of open apps without minimized apps.